dkhrunov/ngx-mfe/projects/ngx-mfe/README.md

     > More about remoteEntryUrl in Micro-frontends world [here](https://www.angulararchitects.io/en/aktuelles/the-microfrontend-revolution-module-federation-in-webpack-5/)

--   **preload?** - list of micro-frontends, bundles of the specified micro-frontends will be loaded immediately and saved in the cache.
+-   **preload** (Optional) - list of micro-frontends, bundles of the specified micro-frontends will be loaded immediately and saved in the cache.
--   **delay?** - The delay between displaying the contents of the bootloader and the micro-frontend.
+-   **delay** (Optional) *Now only works in plugin-based approach*. - The delay between displaying the contents of the bootloader and the micro-frontend.
 This is to avoid flickering when the micro-frontend loads very quickly. _By default 0._
--   **loader?** - Displayed when loading bundle of micro-frontend.
+-   **loader** (Optional) *Now only works in plugin-based approach*. - Displayed when loading bundle of micro-frontend.
 Indicated as a micro-frontend string _example: 'loader-mfe/spinner'._
--   **fallback?** - Displayed when micro-frontend component loaded with error.
+-   **fallback** (Optional) *Now only works in plugin-based approach*. - Displayed when micro-frontend component loaded with error.
 Indicated as a micro-frontend string _example: 'fallback-mfe/not-found'._

     > For better UX, add loader and fallback micro-frontends to [preload]() array.